K-1 Visa Guide for Fiancé of U.S. Citizens

 6. What are the Documents Required to get a K1 Visa?

-There are many documents that you may need to include with your petition for a K1 visa.
+There are many documents you may need to include with your K1 petition, including proof of relationship evidence, and missing items can increase overall expenses, which is important when evaluating how much does a K1 visa cost.
 The required documents will vary depending on your particular situation and the evidence that you have available.

 If you will be submitting documents that are written in a foreign language, you should include certified English translations of these documents.